lucianmachado/sails-oracle-database/README.md

 - Autoincrement for a primary key is not implemented automatically when a table is created.
 You must do it manually for the moment.

-ToDo List:

-- Insert request.
-- Update request.
-- Delete request.
-- Count request.
-- More.

-Main functionalities like insert, update and delete will be done as soon as posible!
+Main functionalities like update and delete will be done as soon as posible!

 ## Install